-The Executive Office (EO) is the focal point for leadership and oversight of the Institute’s administrative infrastructure and functions, including administrative management, information technology, ethics, financial management, management and policy analysis, workforce development and planning, and technology advancement.
+The Executive Office (EO) is the focal point for leadership and oversight of the Institute’s administrative infrastructure and functions, including administrative management, information technology, ethics, financial management, management and policy analysis, and workforce development and planning.
 The office develops and implements Institute policies and procedures for all administrative activities and serves as a strategic partner and advisor to the Institute’s Director and senior leadership.

 The Executive Office strives to build bridges and partner with the scientists, and to be a high-functioning, problem solving team in order to help facilitate and support the mission of the NIDDK.
 The office is headed by the Institute’s Associate Director for Management/Executive Officer, Ms. Camille Hoover and the Deputy Executive Officer, Jeffrey Weiner.
 EO staff and contact information is available in the Staff Directory.
 The EO is comprised of the following offices:

 Administrative Management Branches